This quiet industrial and residential town is at the geographic heart of Connecticut.

 Wesleyan University’s astronomical observatory is close to Berlin in Middletown and opens to the public every Wednesday night.

-During the observing nights you’ll get to peer through the observatory’s 16-inch (410 mm) and a 20-inch (510 mm) telescope if the skies are clear.
+During the observing nights you’ll get to peer through the observatory’s 16-inch and a 20-inch telescope if the skies are clear.

-Before that there’s a 30-minute presentation by a member of the university’s Astronomy Department, dealing with specific space news topic or going into detail on a new discovery.
+Beforehand there’s a 30-minute presentation by a member of the university’s Astronomy Department.
+This may deal with specific space news topics, or go into detail on a new discovery.